 - Radio Frequency: Exposure to excessive radio frequency can cause immediate injuries, such as shocks or burns, and could cause ongoing health complications.
 This is why areas where radio frequency levels are potentially unsafe are marked with a radio frequency warning sign.
 The symbol resembles a radio tower with lines coming off both sides.

 - Burn Hazard: If a piece of equipment is hot enough inside to burn someone, it should feature a warning sign to let you know not to service the machine until after it has had a chance to cool down.
-You may see this same burn hazard symbol on other hot surfaces, as well.
-The symbol shows three curvy lines, to indicate heat, coming up off of a straight, horizontal line.
+You may see this same burn hazard symbol on other hot surfaces.
+The symbol shows three curvy lines to indicate heat coming off a straight horizontal line.

 - NFPA Diamond: The National Fire Protection Agency has a system for letting emergency responders know what sorts of hazards a substance presents when there is a fire or chemical spill.
 This diamond includes four sections with different colors that bear their own meanings: blue means health, red means flammability, yellow means instability, and white is for special hazards.
 Each color includes a number from zero to four to indicate the severity of the hazard for that category.
 The white section includes a letter symbol to indicate whether the material is an oxidizer, is water-reactive or is a simple asphyxiant.

 Learn More About Hazards and Safety from HAZMAT School